switowski/portfolio/src/posts/2022/how-to-benchmark-python-code/index.md

 date: 2022-11-17
 ---

-While preparing to write the "Writing Faster Python" series, the first problem I faced was "How do I benchmark a piece of code in an objective yet uncomplicated way".
+While preparing to write the [Writing Faster Python]({% postUrl "writing-faster-python-intro" %}) series, the first problem I faced was *"How do I benchmark a piece of code in an objective yet uncomplicated way"*.

 I could run `python -m timeit <piece of code>`, which is probably the simplest way of measuring how long it takes to execute some code[^1].
 But maybe it's too simple, and I owe my readers some way of benchmarking that won't be interfered by sudden CPU spikes on my computer?